Package 'TDLM'

 Format

 A matrix with 105 rows and 105 columns.
 Each element of the matrix represents the number of commuters between two counties.
-County ID as rownames and colnames.
+County IDs are used as row names and column names.

 Source